gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 After all these steps are complete, you should have the following file and folder structure:

 ```
-  |gatsby-client-sourcing-YAML-JSON
+  |gatsby-YAML-JSON-at-buildtime
     |content
-      - client-data.yaml / - client-data.json
+      - My-YAML-Content.yaml or - My-JSON-Content.json
     |src
       |pages
         - index.js
+        - jsononclient.js or - ymlonclient.js
         - 404.js
-        - jsononclient.js
-        - ymlonclient.js
 ```

-Issuing `gatsby develop` in the terminal and opening a browser window to `http://localhost:8000/jsononclient` or `http://localhost:8000/ymlonclient`, you'll see the results of this small tutorial.
+Running `gatsby develop` in the terminal and opening a browser window to `http://localhost:8000/json-at-buildtime/` or `http://localhost:8000/yml-at-buildtime`, you'll see the results of this small tutorial.

-To get it to work on your site, you would only need to copy over the page file `jsononclient.js` located [here](https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/jsononclient.js) for JSON.
+To make this work on your existing Gatsby site, you would need to:

-Or the `ymlonclient.js` page file located [here](https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/src/pages/ymlonclient.js) for YAML.
+- For JSON copy over the file contents of `json-at-buildtime.js` : https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/src/pages/json-at-buildtime.js and corresponding JSON file https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/content/My-JSON-Content.json

+- For YAML copy over the file contents of `yml-at-buildtime.js`: https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/src/pages/yml-at-buildtime.js and corresponding YAML file https://github.com/gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/content/My-YAML-Content.yaml